 The Australian Government, through the Laos Australia Institute, is once again providing funding opportunities for alumni to implement activities that support Laos’ economic recovery and resilience during COVID-19.
 The Alumni Innovation Grants program (AIG) is the mechanism to provide Alumni with funds of up to AUD10,000 to enable implementation of innovative activities which respond directly to the crisis.

 Applications for Alumni Innovation Grants are now closed.
-Successful applicants will be notified on 20 January 2021.
+Successful applicants have been notified.

 If you have any questions, please contact us at email@example.com